 The Nikon D3300 camera is a high-performance entry-level DSLR camera for beginners with a high resolution despite its low price.
 It comes with optical anti-aliasing filter replaced in favor of optimal sharpness.
 This relies on big megapixel counts which cope with any moiré-causing patterns.

-This camera will give you excellent value and high resolution at a price which will not require you to rob a bank.
+Nikon D3300 will give you excellent value and high resolution at a price.
 With a simple design, it’s quick and intuitive to operate.
 It has easy-to-locate direct-access buttons for functions like flash setting.
 Image setting is accessible on the menu located on the rear display for improved usability of this entry level DSLR camera.

 The Canon EOS Rebel SL1 is an easy-to-use DSLR entry level camera for beginner photographers.
 This is the lightest DSLR camera to be released be Canon to compete with mirrorless cameras.
 It comes with a built-in flash and a full megapixel APS-C image sensor.